stat850-unl/project-cfj_r-is-cool/README.md

 The distribution of the age was identified to be normally distributed .
 This is shown by a histogram plot included in the picture below.
 Also, correlation pairs are plotted to determine the strength of association between all pairs of variables.
 ![](Rplot.png)

 ![](Rplot03.png)

+We also looked at the probability that a player will be called to play in the World cup based on just their age.
+The dot plots below shows the various probabilities at each age.
 ![](Rplot01.png)

+We also looked at the distribution of the wages of players who participated in the World cup and it turns out to be skewed to the right.
+A histogram of this distribution is attached.

 ![](Rplot02.png)

 ![](Rplot05.png)

 ![](Rplot06.png)

 # 4.0 CONCLUSION
 I am waiting for the result from you guys so I can summarize everything here.